-We are looking for an experienced modeller to review this model
+We are looking for an experienced modeller to write a build log for this model.The

 James specifically designed the now very popular Forza Electric as a more modern, and higher performing replacement for the ever-popular Typhoon – arguably the best selling all–moulded 2M ever, that he designed over a decade ago.
 Now it has been stretched and optimized into the higher aspect ratio Forza.
 The proof of the Pudding – chuck it and see.
 From the very first flight the Forza has surprised us.